iaincollins/structured-data-api/README.md

     SITE_NAME="Acme Inc." npm start

-You can specify the base uri to use in all absolute URLS (including IDs for entites and the URLs for schemas) using BASE\_URI environment variable.
-It is strongly recommended you eplicitly set this as auto-dection does not always work well mwhen behind a load balancer or proxy (e.g. Heroku).
+You can specify the base uri to use in all absolute URLS (including IDs for entities and the URLs for schemas) using BASE\_URI environment variable.
+It is strongly recommended you explicitly set this as auto-detection does not always work well when behind a load balancer or proxy (e.g. Heroku).

     BASE_URI="https://yourserver.example.com" npm start

-When requesting JSON-LD resources the default value for @context field is "http://schema.org/" (as that's one of the most common shared defintions) and it assumes your schema is named appropriately (e.g. if you have a schema called "Person" that it follows http://schema.org/Person).
+When requesting JSON-LD resources the default value for @context field is "http://schema.org/" (as that's one of the most common shared definitions) and it assumes your schema is named appropriately (e.g. if you have a schema called "Person" that it follows http://schema.org/Person).

 If you are not creating schema that follow schema.org and want to use your own value for @context use the CONTEXT\_URI environment variable.